alexeygrigorev/mlwiki.org/index.php/Eigenvalues_and_Eigenvectors.md

 ---
-title: "Eigenvalues and Eigenvectors"
 layout: default
 permalink: /index.php/Eigenvalues_and_Eigenvectors
+tags:
+- linear-algebra
+title: Eigenvalues and Eigenvectors
 ---

-# Eigenvalues and Eigenvectors

 ## Eigenvalues and Eigenvectors
 Eigenvalues and eigenvectors are important in dynamic problems